 - Four new faculty members in Sociology and Anthropology have joined us this year!
 Dr. James Thomas (Sociology) studies social inequalities, race and racism, embodiment, and power.
 Dr. Amy McDowell (Sociology) specializes in religion, culture, gender and sexuality.
 Dr. Catarina Passidomo (Anthropology and Southern Studies) uses food and foodways as lenses for studying culture, identity, race, space, and power.
 Dr. Shine Choi, a one-year Korea Foundation Visiting Professor, will teach courses for the Croft International Studies and our Department.
 She specializes in relations between North and South Korea.

-- Our Department Lecture Series will start back this Fall on Fridays at NOON in Lamar 555 and will feature the current research of Dr. Maureen Meyers, Dr. Elise Lake, and other Department faculty.
-Schedule TBA.
+- Our Department Lecture Series will start back this Spring on Fridays at NOON in Lamar 555 and will feature the current research of Dr. Molly Zuckerman from Mississippi State, Brian Foster, Ph.D Candidate from University of North Carolina – Chapel Hill, and our own Dr. Amy McDowell, Dr. Jay Johnson, and Dr. Willa Johnson.
+See our calendar for upcoming dates and titles.

 - We house two important peer-reviewed journals in our Department.
 Dr. Robbie Ethridge is the North American editor of Ethnohistory, the flagship journal for the American Society for Ethnohistory and Dr. John Green is the editor for Community Development, the official journal of the Community Development Society.